 All his life, Shurcliff loved being outside.
-He loved camping and canoeing.
-He loved scenery.
-He love sketching the landscape.
+He enjoyed camping and canoeing.
+He loved the scenery.
+He loved sketching the landscape.
 Looking back on his decision to pursue Landscape Architecture, Shurcliff remembered,

 "All led me away from mechanics toward scenery, toward planning and construction for the scenes of daily life..."